opsschool/curriculum/config_management.rst

 Salt has a `dedicated page <https://salt.readthedocs.org/en/latest/topics/installation/index.html>`_ on how to get it installed and ready to use, please refer to it after deciding what OS you will be using.
-In our examples I am using an Ubuntu installation with Salt installed from `project personal package archive
+These examples are shown on an Ubuntu installation with Salt installed from a `project personal package archive
 <https://salt.readthedocs.org/en/latest/topics/installation/ubuntu.html>`_.

 To set-up the environment you can use virtual machines or real boxes, in the examples we will be using hostnames **master** and **slave** to refer to each one.

-We will continue considering you already have the latest version installed and available from command line on your machines.
+At this point, you should install the latest version on both machines with the directions provided above, and have a command line session open on both your **master** and **slave** machines.
 You can check what version are you using on master with:

 .. code-block:: bash